neacsum/awklib/README.md

 ## Installation ##
 All projects have been tested under Visual Studio 2019.

+## Contributing ##
+Contributors are welcome.
+Currently version 2 is in the making with important enhancements.

+For style rules please consult my [style guide](https://gist.github.com/neacsum/2abf84e818cf3fe06fe73a7640bf4703).

 ## Development Notes ##
+### Version 1 ###
 When doing this project I had the definite sensation of touching a piece of computer science history.
 Just the AWK name invokes, in my mind, revered giants of this field (my first book on compilers was Aho and Ullman 'green dragon book').